Weekly Tips for Lasting Happiness: Delivered Straight to Your Inbox.

 We are so busy these days that it’s great to have just one thing to focus on: a simple theme each week to reflect on and be inspired by.
 These are private practices: no one needs to know you are doing them.
 Meanwhile, you’ll be gradually strengthening your neural pathways of happiness, love, and wisdom.

-To receive this free weekly e-newsletter, just use the sign-up box above.
+To receive this free weekly e-newsletter, just use the sign-up form on this page.
 I will treat your email address with great respect and never share it with others, and you can unsubscribe at any time.

 My book, Just One Thing: Developing a Buddha Brain One Simple Practice at a Time is adapted from this newsletter.
 In the book, I present 52 of my favorite practices – simple actions inside your mind – to light up the neural networks of deep well-being and resilience.
 And because “neurons that fire together, wire together,” each time you do a practice, it strengthens key neural circuits like building a muscle in the gym.